Suryanshu-Verma/REAL_STATE_PROJECT/README.md

 print(f"The predicted price of the house is: {int(prediction)*1000} $ in Boston City")
 ```

-## Conclusion <a name="conclusion"></a>
+## Conclusion

 The project successfully predicts house prices in Boston City using various regression techniques.
+Employed the Random Forest Regression algorithm for analysis with the score of 0.77.
-The best model achieved an R-squared score of X.XX, indicating [insert conclusion here].
+The GridSearchCV achieved an R-squared score of 0.86, Utilized grid search cross-validation hyperparameter tuning to estimate property prices, optimizing feature parameters
+for increased accuracy.
+Achieved a 9% enhancement in model accuracy through hyperparameter tuning techniques.
+## Before Random Forest Regressor Model Predicted the House Value $30000 after Applying the GridSearchCV Model Predicted $29000 .

 ---

 This README provides an overview of the project, including data preprocessing, model selection, evaluation, and usage.
 It serves as a guide for users interested in understanding and replicating the analysis.
-Adjustments can be made to the

- markdown formatting and content as needed.